DavidMertz/DavidMertz.github.io/publish/ED-CoC-complaint.md

-  - Ms. Nicholson posts a public and unambigous apology for her described action, and acknowledges that I, at no point, indicated or suggested that I would fail in the fiduciary duty I undertook.
+  - Ms. Nicholson posts a public and unambigous apology for her described action, and acknowledges that I, at no point, indicated or suggested that I would be remiss in the fiduciary duty I undertook.
   - This publication occurs in a permanent and world-readable forum, such as the PSF Blog.